jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

 * :ref:`how to use the assertIsNotNone and assertIsNone methods<AssertionError 3: use assertIsNotNone and assertIsNone>`
 * :ref:`what are booleans<what are booleans?>`

-:ref:`Would you like to test the truth table?<truth table>` It will help you understand writing programs_ that make decisions based on :ref:`conditions<if statements>`
+:ref:`Would you like to test the truth table?<truth table>` It will help you understand writing programs_ that make decisions based on :ref:`conditions<if statements>`.

 ----